markui/slate/source/index.html.md

 ## Convert to PDF

 This is the main endpoint of PDFSwitch's API.
-Simply pass your raw HTML OR URL to us and get a PDF in return.
+Simply pass your raw HTML or URL to us and get a PDF in return.

 ### HTTP Request